TrinhLab/modcell-hpc/README.md

 ## Credits
 - [GLPK](https://www.gnu.org/software/glpk/) is used to solve LP problems.
 - [PCG Random Number Generator](http://www.pcg-random.org/) is used to obtain fastly generated and uniformly distributed random numbers.
+- [UTLIST and UTHASH](https://troydhanson.github.io/uthash/) are used for linked list and hash table data structures, respectively.